jayrbolton/polygram/HELP.md

 The section labeled "constants" is for defining plain numbers that you want to re-use in any fields in your layers.

 For example, you might define a "speed" constant for controlling the speed of the animation, which is reused in several places in your layers.
 When you tweak this constant, your fields will all be instantly updated to use the new value, similar to a spreadsheet.

+Note that you can't use javascript functions in a constant field, only plain numbers.

 ## Special functions and variables